-Life from the viewpoint of someone who needs to be in three places at once.
+Life from the viewpoint of someone who needs to be in three four places at once.

 Beautiful view!
 I miss California noodles too